gardener/landscaper/docs/gettingstarted/install-landscaper-controller.md

 In case of an OCI registry that is not exposed via https, the `allowPlainHttpRegistries` flag can be used.

-Landscaper offloads all deployment specific functionality like deploying Helm charts to deployers.
+> Note: Landscaper offloads all deployment specific functionality like deploying Helm charts to deployers.
+> By default, the Landscaper deployment contains no deployer so you are unable to reconcile any deploy items.
-For a very simple setup, internal deployers (`helm`, `manifest` and `container`) can be served by the landscaper-controller (but observe the **warining** below).
+> But a subset of internal open-source deployers (`helm`, `manifest` and `container`) can be automatically configured.
+See [below](#internal-and-external-deployers) for more details.

 ## Configuration through `values.yaml`